Sri Lanka rupee edges down on importer demand

-COLOMBO Aug 26 The Sri Lankan rupee ended weaker on Tuesday as importer dollar demand outpaced inward remittances and exporter dollar sales, dealers said.
+COLOMBO Aug 26 The Sri Lankan rupee traded weaker on Tuesday as importer dollar demand outpaced inward remittances and exporter dollar sales, dealers said.

-The local currency is likely to remain steady for the rest of the year after positive comments by the central bank chief last week, they added.
+The dealers said they expect the local currency to remain steady for the rest of the year after positive comments by the central bank chief last week.

-Central bank Governor Ajith Nivard Cabraal said last week the banking regulator would intervene in the thinly-traded market whenever needed to keep the rupee stable.
+Central bank Governor Ajith Nivard Cabraal said last week the banking regulator would intervene in the thinly-traded market whenever required to keep the rupee stable.

 Foreign investors bought a net 1.81 billion rupees ($13.9 million) worth of government securities in the week ended Aug.
 20, official data showed.